 Professor Andrew Lang joined the Edinburgh School of Law in 2017 as the Chair in International Law and Global Governance.
 Prior to that, he was Professor of Law at the London School of Economics.
 He is an expert in Public International Law, with a specialty in International Economic Law and the Law of the World Trade Organization.
 He has a combined BA/LLB from the University of Sydney, where he was a double University Medallist, and his PhD is from the University of Cambridge.
 From 2004-6, Professor Lang was a Junior Research Fellow at Trinity Hall, University of Cambridge, before teaching at the London School of Economics from 2006 until 2017.

 He is a co-founder, with Colin Picker, of the Society of International Economic Law.
-He sits on the Editorial Committee of the Modern Law Review, the Editorial Boards of the London Review of International Law, the Journal of International Economic Law, and the International and Comparative Law Quarterly, and has been a Book Review Editor for the International and Comparative Law Quarterly.
+He sits on the Editorial Committee of the Modern Law Review, the Editorial Boards of the London Review of International Law, the Journal of International Economic Law, and the International and Comparative Law Quarterly, where he has also been a Book Review Editor.

 In 2012-13, he was awarded a British Academy Mid-Career Fellowship.